coders-school/stl/module2/05_homework.en.md

 ### Task 1 - `grayscaleImages` cont.

-Upgrade the program `grayscaleImages` from previous STL # 1 classes (compression, decompression) of pictures, so that algorithms are used instead of loops.
-Operate on your / your version of the implementation of this task.
+Upgrade the program `grayscaleImages` from previous STL#1 classes (compression, decompression of pictures), so that algorithms are used instead of loops.
+Operate on your version of the implementation of this task.

-You won't find any code in the repo in module2 / homework / grayscaleImages.
-Work on module1 / homework / grayscaleImages.
-If you don't want to overwrite PR with that homework, just create a new branch from this state (but don't forget to merge to it `coders/master`to have these current tasks).
-If it's complicated - just copy your program `grayscaleImages` to the module2 directory;)
+You won't find any code in the repo in module2/homework/grayscaleImages.
+Work on module1/homework/grayscaleImages.
+If you don't want to overwrite PR with that homework, just create a new branch from this state (but don't forget to merge to it `coders/master` to have these current tasks).
+If it's complicated - just copy your program `grayscaleImages` to the module2 directory ;)

 ___

-### Exercise 2 - `insensitivePalindrom`
+### Task 2 - `insensitivePalindrom`

 Write a program that checks if a given string of words is a palindrome.
-The program should ignore special characters like `,.?()[]`, case and whitespace such as spaces and newlines.
+The program should ignore special characters like `,.?()[]`, whitespace such as spaces and newlines and should be case insensitive.

 Here, conclude from the tests how to name the function.
 Create your own source and header files and add them to CMakeLists.txt to build themselves.
 Details in README.md for this task.

 ___

-### Exercise 3 - `transformContainers`
+### Task 3 - `transformContainers`

-1. Write a function `transformContainers`which will accept `std::list<std::string>` and `std::deque<int>`
+1. Write a function `transformContainers` which will accept `std::list<std::string>` and `std::deque<int>`
 2. It will remove duplicates from both containers
-3. Finally it will convert to `std::map<int, std::string>` and return it.
+3. Finally it will convert it to `std::map<int, std::string>` and return it.
 Use `std::transform`.

 Here, conclude from the tests how to name the function.
 Create your own source and header files and add them to CMakeLists.txt to build themselves.
 Details in README.md for this task.